LochanJangid/Financial-Dashboard/README.md

-## Next.js App Router Course - Starter
+## Financial Dashboard with Next.js App Router Course - Starter

 This is the starter template for the Next.js App Router Course.
 It contains the starting code for the dashboard application.